Tumah and taharah: In modern times

 Following the destruction of the Second Temple, ritual impurity status ceased to have practical consequences, with the exception of niddah and zav/zavah, and rules forbidding making a Kohen impure.
 These rules are still practiced in Orthodox Judaism.

 In Conservative Judaism, while the concept of niddah and a prohibition on sexual relations during the niddah period (including childbirth) are still agreed upon, recent decisions by the Committee on Jewish Law and Standards have endorsed multiple views about the concept of zavah, as well as the tumah status of a niddah.
 The liberal view held that the concepts of ṭumah and ṭaharah are not relevant outside the context of a Holy Temple (as distinct from a synagogue; hence a niddah cannot convey ṭumah today), found the concept of zavah no longer applicable, and permitted spouses to touch each other in a manner similar to siblings during the niddah period (while retaining a prohibition on sexual conduct).
 The traditional view retained the applicability of the concepts of tumah, ṭaharah, and zavah, and retained a prohibition on all contact.

+History and archaeology

+Both the use of stone vessels and of ritual baths (mikvehs) are specific answers to Jewish preoccupation with ritual purity from the Second Temple period.

+There are no existing written records or archaeological evidence of specific Jewish ritual cleansing installations prior to the first century BCE.